-- Schemes must be submitted by the deadline of 29 November 2019.
+- Schemes must be submitted by the deadline of 31 December 2020.
 The scheme submission form in Appendix 1 must be provided as a summary of the scheme along with any required relevant information (as determined by the Programme Administrator) about the scheme; - Schemes must be implemented within Northern Ireland.
 If the scheme is available to all of Northern Ireland, the Primary Bidder must be able to demonstrate that the scheme will be targeted throughout Northern Ireland.
 If a scheme is only targeting specific areas, the Utility Regulator has the right to review the amount of NISEP funding awarded based on geographic spread. - Scheme submissions and the information contained within must comply with the NISEP operational rules and procedures as set out in this Framework Document; - The maximum total NISEP bid per Primary Bidder is £2,000,000.
 NISEP bids for funding for individual schemes must be at least £50,000; - Funding must be targeted at activities that result in sustainable energy measures being installed that benefit the consumer.
 It must be possible to verify and quality check the installations.
 Funding cannot be used for research, demonstration or purely behavioural or educational projects.
 Initiatives that only distribute measures with no guarantee of installation are also ineligible for funding; - Schemes must be designed to target either priority or non-priority customers, but an individual scheme cannot target both, with the exception of innovative schemes which may be designed to target either priority or non-priority or both customer groups.
-Primary Bidders should contact the programme administrator for guidance before submitting a scheme. - For insulation only schemes, both cavity wall and loft insulation measures must be offered and unless there are exceptional circumstances, both measures should be installed if required; - Whole House Solution schemes should be designed to ensure the maximum uptake of measures offered per household i.e. unless there are exceptional circumstances, when a heating system is being installed all insulation measures being offered, where required, should be installed alongside it.
-It is expected that customers are provided with advice on how to use their heating controls effectively at the time of installation.
-Where a priority customer is due to receive loft insulation, please allow the customer sufficient time to clear their loft.
-If the installer is aware that the customer may have issues with clearing their loft, it is expected the customer would be directed to organisations who may be able to assist.
-If a customer does not have sufficient time to clear their loft at the end of the NISEP year for example, the customer should then be directed to an individual measures scheme to avail of the insulation measure;
+Primary Bidders should contact the programme administrator for guidance before submitting a scheme. - For insulation only schemes, both cavity wall and loft insulation measures must be equally marketed and offered to a qualifying householder and schemes should be designed to ensure maximum uptake of both measures.
+Unless there are exceptional circumstances, (which must be clearly documented in survey paperwork), both measures should be installed if required and suitable for the property.
+Customers should also be made aware of the benefits of both insulation measures; - Whole House Solution schemes should be designed to ensure the maximum uptake of measures offered per household i.e. unless there are exceptional circumstances (which must be clearly documented in survey paperwork).
+When a heating system is being installed all insulation, measures included in the scheme submission should also installed (where suitable for the property type and if required).
+Where a number of subcontractors are used, Primary Bidders must also carry out a coordinating role to ensure that the maximum number of measures are installed as efficiently as possible to the maximum benefit of the property, including adequate ventilation given the range of measures installed.